kylemcdonald/kali-sniff/readme.md

 kali-sniff
 ==========

-Adds wireless sniffing to the base kali image.
+Adds wireless sniffing to the base Kali image.